lilosrecipes/lilosrecipes.github.io/recipes/soups/matzoh_ball_new.md

-MATZOH BALLS WITH MATZOH MEAL ONLY (Lilo’s 2nd Recipe)
+# MATZOH BALLS WITH MATZOH MEAL ONLY (Lilo’s 2nd Recipe)

-Ingredients
+## Ingredients
-Matzoh meal
+- Matzoh meal
-Eggs: 3
+- 3 eggs
-Almond extract
+- Almond extract
-Chicken fat
+- Chicken fat (Schmaltz)
-Salt
+- Salt
-Parsley
+- Parsley

-Directions
+## Directions
-One cup of Matzoh meal
+1. One cup of Matzoh meal with 3 eggs
-3 eggs
-Add a few drops of almond extract
+2. Add a few drops of almond extract
-Add parsley
+3. Add parsley
-A soup spoon of chicken fat
+4. A soup spoon of chicken fat
-Add salt to taste
+5. Add salt to taste
-Mix well and leave in refrigerator for a few hours, better yet, overnight Form small balls, keep hands wet in cold water
+6. Mix well and leave in refrigerator for a few hours, better yet, overnight
+7. Form small balls, keep hands wet in cold water
-Boil in saltwater for 20 minutes (uncovered pot) Serves about four people
+8. Boil in saltwater for 20 minutes (uncovered pot)
+9. Serves about four people